pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/multipage-document-analysis/backend/README.md

 pip install -r requirements.txt
 ```

-Since this stack pulls Docke images from the [AWS ECR Public registry](https://docs.aws.amazon.com/AmazonECR/latest/public/public-registry-auth.html) you need to log in into it.
+Since this stack pulls Docker images from the [AWS ECR Public registry](https://docs.aws.amazon.com/AmazonECR/latest/public/public-registry-auth.html) you need to log in into it.

 ```
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws
 ```

+Note:  If you are on Windows and you received the following error: ``` Error saving credentials: error storing credentials - err: exit status 1, out: The stub received bad data. ``` Check the following workaround: https://stackoverflow.com/questions/60807697/docker-login-error-storing-credentials-the-stub-received-bad-data

 At this point you can now synthesize the CloudFormation template for this code.